Georgetown Center for Liturgy: EnVision Church

-EnVisionChurch was the Center’s interactive online resource for liturgy and spirituality.
+EnVisionChurch was the center's interactive online resource for liturgy and spirituality.
 It offered articles on sacred art and architecture, seasonal worship environments, places of spirit, and liturgy.
 These articles, written by professionals in each field, provide insight and advice for those interested in the intersections between liturgy, theology, spirituality, sacred art and architecture.

 In addition to its information resources, EnVisionChurch was also a forum for learning, sharing, networking, and conversation among professionals who assist faith communities with building and/or renovating places of worship and with commissioning artwork; parish leaders, building/renovation committees, parishioners engaged in liturgical ministries (including art and environment committees), and facility/maintenance staff; and diocesan building/renovation and facilities commissions and offices.

-It hosted a gallery of images, library of resources, and a catalog of professionals.
+It hosted a gallery of images, a library of resources, and a catalog of professionals.
 Although the Center for Liturgy no longer operates, the Georgetown University Library continues to provide the platform for hosting the "Rev. Paul Cioffi, S.J Images Collection" of approximately 3,000 photographs of early Christian sites and places of worship in Europe and North America.